 1. Makes hiring contractors easy and organized

 Once you've established a robust onboarding process, it can be replicated across multiple contractors.
-This helps a company standardize the onboarding experience across different departments and ensures an organized contractor hiring process.
+This helps a company standardize the onboarding experience across different departments and ensures an organized contractor management process.
+Companies pursuing global expansion benefit especially from a repeatable, compliant framework.

 2. Improves business outcomes